davidzwfu/blockchain-wallet-ui/README.md

 # Blockchain Wallet UI

-A minimal blockchain wallet that supports sending/receiving assets.
+A non-custodial blockchain wallet that supports sending/receiving assets.
 (Built with React and Vite)

 Supports the following Ethereum chains:
 - Ethereum